pieter-degroote/UltimateKEYS-testing/README.md

 The 'Caps Lock' behavior can be triggered (or toggled) by pressing both Shift keys together.
 See the folder **`autohotkey-capslock-mod`** for instructions.

-## Modification for US-International keyboard layout
+## Modifications for US-International keyboard layout

-These modification allows you to run the scripts on 'United States-International', instead of US QWERTY.
+These modifications allow you to run the scripts on 'United States-International', instead of US QWERTY.
 See the folder **`autohotkey-kbdusx-variant`** for instructions.

 ## Belgian AZERTY